-The Traineeship Programme consists of work experience and English and Maths, along with job preparation such as CV-writing tips and advice on how to prepare for an interview.
+The centrally funded and managed Traineeship Programme consists of a work experience placement and English, Maths, ESOL or Digital Skills, along with job preparation such as CV-writing tips and advice on how to prepare for an interview.

 What is a Traineeship?

-Traineeships have three core features:
+Traineeships have four core elements:

 - A high-quality work experience placement to help the young person develop the skills needed in the workplace.